Matt R. Judah, Ph.D.

 Shaunie graduated from George Mason University in May 2016.
 She plans to further her education by pursuing graduate degree in Psychology.
 Her research interests include, mindfulness, anxiety and depression.

 Taylor is a senior at Old Dominion University majoring in Psychology and minoring in Communications.
-She will be graduating Spring of 2018 and is planning to attend graduate school to pursue a Master’s degree in Psychology.
+She will be graduating December of 2018 and is planning to attend graduate school to pursue a Master’s degree in Psychology.

 Ekaterina received her M.S. degree in Applied Mathematics at Saratov State University, Russia, and her M.S. in Computer Science from Old Dominion University.
 She joined the Applied Cognitive Psychology program at Old Dominion University in Fall 2017.